 So, this current balloting process basically is setup to ensure that a situation like Hodges (recently retired but very good player, who becomes manager and wins improbable World Series, and dies suddenly thereafter) does not lead to a Hall of Fame.
 Other than this rare occurrence, if you get 50%, you are in, eventually.

 The interactive is very engaging.
 It was put together by Carlos Scheidegger and Kenny Shirley using some open data sources, and they did a fantastic job of documenting how they built it.
-Like all great interactives, it’s elegance comes from applying robust tools to an otherwise flat data set to help shed new light and give new perspective.
+Like all great interactives, it’s elegance comes from applying robust tools to an otherwise flat data set to help shed new light and give a new perspective.